Skip Global navigation and goto content

 Radon comes from the radioactive breakdown of naturally occurring radium found in most soils.
 As a gas in the soil, it enters buildings through small openings in the foundation.
 Since the building can hold the radon similarly to smoke trapped under a glass, indoor radon concentrations can increase to many times that of outdoor levels.
 The only way to know the radon levels in your home is to test.

+Radon is a colorless, odorless and tasteless gas that forms naturally in soil and rock throughout the world.
 Outdoor levels are usually low.
 Indoors, radon can be found at higher levels.
 Radon is found in commercial buildings, houses,schools, high rises, etc.

 In the U.S., radon is the leading cause of lung cancer among non-smokers.